yavuzsunor/PUI2018_ys3226/HW9_ys3226/README.md

 # This is a markdown file to describe PUI2018 Homework9 for each assignment.
+Important Note: I used my 72 hours extension for this homework.

 ## Assignment 1
-I read my plot reviews for two of my classmates.
+I wrote my plot reviews for two of my classmates.
 You can see the reviews and the corresponding plots in the following md. files:

 sg5718_plotReview_ys3226.md